sir-eris/Clix/cli/README.md

 # Clix CLI (_PUBLIC PROJECT_)

-> _NOTE: This repo is a public library made for projects created by the Clix web app._
+> _NOTE 1: This repo is a public library made for projects created by the Clix web app._

 > _NOTE 2: This project was developed entirely __without AI-assisted__ tools._